CIS-Team/Back-End-Roadmap-2024/README.md

   <li><a href="https://www.jetbrains.com/phpstorm/">PhpStorm</a> || <a href="https://code.visualstudio.com/download">VS Code<a></li>
 </ul>

-> NOTE that `Xampp` is a local server to run your PHP code and this program is used in all operating systems, and optinally you can choose between `PhpStorm` or `VS Code` according to your comfortable, BUT personally, I prefer to use `VS Code` for simplicity and speedy and in case you choose to use `VS Code` I recommend you to use these useful
+> `Xampp` is a local server to run your PHP code and this program is used in all operating systems, and optinally you can choose between `PhpStorm` or `VS Code` according to your comfortable, BUT personally, I prefer to use `VS Code` for simplicity and speedy and in case you choose to use `VS Code` I recommend you to use these useful
 <a href="https://github.com/CIS-Team/BackEnd-Squad/tree/main/assets/img/extensions">extensions</a>

 # Getting Started 🚀